kartik7588/Cyber-Fiction/README.md

 These libraries are included via CDN links in the `index.html` file.

 ## License

-The fonts used in this project are licensed under the [Fontspring EULA](https://www.fontsquirrel.com/license/gilroy).
-Please ensure you comply with the license terms if you use the fonts in your own projects.
+This project is available under the MIT License.

 ---